Turborepo

 Caching

 Turborepo uses caching to speed up builds, ensuring you never do the same work twice.
-When your task is cacheable, Turborepo will restore the results of your task from cache using a fingerprint from the first time the task was ran.
+When your task is cacheable, Turborepo will restore the results of your task from cache using a fingerprint from the first time the task ran.

 12 tasks are being ran in 3 packages, resulting in a ">>> FULL TURBO" cache hit.
 The total time it takes to restore these tasks from cache is 80 milliseconds.